-Documents evidencing the acceptance of functions by all the entities involved in the fund's activities must also be delivered to the CMVM.
+Documents evidencing the acceptance of functions by all the entities involved in the fund's activities must also be presented to the CMVM.

-An authorisation is given within 20 days (or 30 days in the case self-managed collective investment companies endowed with legal personality) of the reception of either the request or of any supplementary information or alterations to the documents that the CMVM has required in the meantime.
+An authorisation is given within 20 days (or 30 days in the case self-managed collective investment companies endowed with legal personality) of the reception of either the request or of any supplementary information or amendments to the documents required by the CMVM in the meantime.
 If at the end of this period the applicants have not been informed of the success of their application, the authorisation is considered to have been tacitly granted.
 The CMVM may refuse the authorisation if the applicant does not submit the requisite documentation or if the management company in question engages in the irregular management of other funds.